 Bamboo and eucalyptus floors avoid all those issues.
 They don’t trap odors and are the perfect solution for anyone subject to asthma or any other respiratory problem.
-If you keep a pet, should it ever make a mess on your bamboo floor, then it’s easy to clean up and disinfect with any proprietary cleaner; this is certainly not the case on a carpet.
+If you have a pet that could ever make a mess on your bamboo floor, then it’s easy to clean up and disinfect with any proprietary cleaner; this is certainly not the case on a carpet.
 We call bamboo, eucalyptus, and hardwood flooring hypoallergenic as these materials are not associated with producing or harboring allergens.
 We need to exercise a little caution here as there is no formal standard, it just means they are far less likely to trigger an allergic reaction.
-But, as there are no nooks and crannies for allergens, dust, and mites to lurk, and cleaning bamboo and eucalyptus flooring is so easy, these floors are highly unlikely to be associated with any kind of allergic response.
+But there are no nooks and crannies for allergens, dust, and mites to lurk, and cleaning bamboo and eucalyptus flooring is so easy.
+These floors are highly unlikely to be associated with any kind of allergic response.

 Kind to the environment

 Both bamboo and eucalyptus are highly sustainable.
 They grow rapidly and mature quickly causing minimal disruption to the environment.
 When you choose to install floors made of either of these, you are reducing your carbon footprint and doing your bit to help create a greener, more sustainable planet.
 As we indicated above, this checks several of the boxes we associate with improving well-being.